Daisy Training are recruiting

 Assistive Technology Trainers (£30-£35 per hour dependant on location)

 Assistive Technology Trainers train HEI students on assistive software and equipment that they have been allocated to assist them on their course of study.
 You will need to have experience of training in these software applications or a commitment to learning the software prior to working with students.
-Training is delivered in 1-2 hour appointment sessions, by arrangement with the students, either on campus, in their own homes or a suitable study space.
+Training is delivered in 1-2 hour appointment sessions, by arrangement with the students, either on campus, in their own homes or a suitable study space, but AT Training can also be delivered remotely.
 Students receive a package of training for the length of their course.
 Some students may wish to have all of their training at the beginning, but they can space their training out across the whole of their course and access it when needed.
-As an NMH Worker, you are required to undergo some online training modules, such as Disability Awareness, Safeguarding and Data Protection or evidence that you have studied these compulsory modules elsewhere (with a CPD certificate).
+As an NMH Worker, you are required to complete compulsory training modules, such as Disability Awareness, Safeguarding and Data Protection or evidence that you have studied these compulsory modules elsewhere (with a CPD certificate).
 You must also have your own car and a UK driving licence so that you can travel to appointments with students.
-You will also need a current DBS check and Public Liability Insurance, but more information can be given about this if you wish to take on the role.
+You will also need a current DBS check and Public Liability Insurance, but more information can be given.
+AT Training can also be delivered remotely.

 Assistive Technology (AT) trainers need awareness and knowledge of the range of assistive technologies that students are given to assist them at college.
 You may also have completed a teaching or training certificate or have experience of tutoring, training or teaching 1:1 or in groups.

 Assistive technology software include mind mapping, text to speech and speech to text, notetaking software and use of digital recorders.
 Students also may need training in use of Microsoft Office, Internet Browsers, Printers, Scanners and associated software.